xian-network/xian-js/README.md

 ```

 ## Create a Xian Transaction
-Public Testnet masternode is `https://testnet.xian.org`
+Public Testnet masternode host is `https://testnet.xian.org`

-## Create a Xian Transaction
-Use Xian.TransactionBuilder(network_info, tx_info) to create a new Xian transaction.
+Use `Xian.TransactionBuilder(network_info, tx_info)` to create a new Xian transaction.

 ### Create network_info object
 create an object that describes the masternode/network that you are going to send the transcation to.